BurntNail/6th-Form/Lesson Notes/Design Engineering/Learning from Existing Products & Practice/Disruptive Technologies.md

 ## Drones
  - Can be ran autonomously or from behind line of sight.
- - Can act as telepresence for dangerous places (SAR or warzones)
+ - Can act as telepresence for dangerous places (SAR or warzones).
- - Filming things like Free Solo
+ - Filming things like Free Solo.
- - Military Weaponization -> Delivering Humanitarian Aid
+ - Military Weaponization -> Delivering Humanitarian Aid.

 ## Graphene
- - Incredibly light, incredibly strong layer of carbon
+ - Incredibly light, incredibly strong layer of carbon.
- - Single sheet of atoms
+ - Single sheet of atoms.
- - Really cool, but not enough of a bonus over most existing things to replace
+ - Really cool, but not enough of a bonus over most existing things to replace.
  - Impressive properties for impregnated rubber.
  - Ink can be stretched, washed, etc.

+## AI
+ - Large expected job losses for certain kinds of jobs, eg. cashiers, bank tellers, postal service workers, admin assistants,
+ - DALLE-2